Working after Retirement

 If you are under age 72, retire under the Clergy Pension Plan, and receive compensation for work in the Episcopal Church, you may continue to receive your pension.
 However, the following Working While Pensioned rules must be met:

 - The compensation that you receive during a 12-month period, including housing (except for temporary housing as explained below), cannot exceed a threshold amount equal to 50% of the U.S. median compensation for full-time clergy.
-The applicable 2018 threshold is $38,250.
+The applicable 2018 threshold is $38,250 ($39,000 in 2019).

-Temporary housing is housing that is expected to be provided for 12 months or less – whether it is employer-provided housing or a cash housing allowance.
+Temporary housing is housing that is (1) expected to be provided for 24 months or less and (2) is not your permanent residence, whether it is a cash housing allowance or an employer-provided residence.
 The value of temporary housing is excluded when determining whether your compensation is above the limit.
-(Housing that is expected to be provided for more than 12 months is included when determining whether your compensation is above the limit.
+(Housing that is not temporary should be included as compensation as of the date the housing is first provided.
 The value should be determined using the Total Assessable Compensation housing calculation.)

 A special transition rule will apply for 2018.
 If you (1) live in employer-provided housing or (2) receive a cash housing allowance that is used for housing that was not rented or owned by you prior to the commencement of the work, such housing will continue to be excluded when determining whether your compensation is above the limit.
 As of January 1, 2019, however, you must include the value of the housing as part of your compensation if you remain in the same position, and the housing is expected to continue for more than 12 months (that is, not temporary housing).